Social status laws in Japan

 Kuroiwa then segues back in time to the problem of sexual activities in the Yoshiwara pleasures quarters (—VŠs yūkaku), where "shōgi" (©‹W), receiving money from guests, sold their bodies.
 Whereas "geigi" (Œ|‹W) in Shinbashi and Akasaka sold "entertainment" (Œ| gei) and not their bodies -- at least in appearances -- though actually authorities and others, with the power of money, had sexual relations with the "entertainers" (Œ|‹W geigi).
 (Ibid.
 84.)

-Criticism -- mainly, Kuroiwa implies, from some foreigners -- stirred debate in the government and other circles, which led, she says, to the "Shōgi emancipation order" (©‹W‰ð•ú—ß Shōgi kaihō rei) of 1872.
+Criticism -- mainly from some foreigners, Kuroiwa implies -- stirred debate in the government and other circles, which led, she says, to the "Shōgi emancipation order" (©‹W‰ð•ú—ß Shōgi kaihō rei) of 1872.
 She points out that the order did not deny [disavow] prostitution (”„t baishun) itself, since shōgi, though emancipated, could, if they themselves desired, be granted a license, and continue to "engage in business" as usual.
 (Ibid.
 95.)

 Kuroiwa caps this part of her discussion of "mistresses" by attributing the government's measures -- its clarification of monogamy by removing the graph ¨ from laws, and the issuance of the Shōgi emancipation order -- to its bending to political interests, out of concern for the eyes of foreigners, in relation to its desire to revise unequal treaties it had signed with the United States, the United Kingdom, and other such governments.
 Without such "outside pressure", she contends, it is untenable that the Meiji government would have possibly advanced such measures.
 (Kuroiwa 2008:96.)